Why is Leadership Development Broken?

 I have yet to meet a leader that wants to have a negative impact on the organizations they lead and the people they serve.
 Yet, the following statistics have been reported across a variety of sources:

-And, if that doesn’t make you sick enough, despite organizations spending close to $356 billion globally on leadership development, 75 percent of organizations rate their leadership development programs as not being very effective.
+And, if that doesn’t make you sick enough, despite organizations spending close to $356 billion globally on leadership development, 75% of organizations rate their leadership development programs as not being very effective.

 It appears that organizations’ leadership development efforts are commonly broken, or at least are not having the full positive effects we would like them to have.